-Dipping into the archives of the maestro of candid photography, this account brings Parr’s subversive wit, humour and British nostalgia to your feed once a day.
+Mining the archives of the maestro of candid photography, this account brings Parr’s subversive wit, humour and sense of nostalgia to your feed once a day.

-The anonymous Bristol-born street artist — who has more recently become a proprietor of grotesque theme parks and objectionable hotels — has an Instagram account that is as unpredictable as his art.
+The anonymous Bristol-born street artist — who has more recently become a proprietor of grotesque theme parks and objectionable hotels — has an Instagram account with several million followers that is as unpredictable as his art.
 New projects appear unannounced, each laden with socio-political food for thought.

 One of the youngest stars of the contemporary art world, Amalia Ulman charts her search for inspiration through her account — as well as her faintly sinister fascination with the colour red, and pigeons.

-Although mainly dedicated to his latest pursuit, an improvised stage show called Words and Music, Martin Creed’s Instagram lets you see the world through his eyes.
+Full of video diary snippets, the Instagram account of British artist Martin Creed lets you see the world through his eyes.
 It is every bit as weird and wonderful as one would expect.

-The queen of conceptual portrait photography, Cindy Sherman, regularly posts examples of her work, alongside images of visits to exhibitions, concerts and retreats - while occasionally experimenting with the app's built in filters.
+The queen of conceptual portrait photography regularly posts examples of her work, alongside images of visits to exhibitions, concerts and retreats — while occasionally experimenting with the app's built-in filters.

 This anonymous, US-based collective has repurposed Instagram to further its mission: to supply ‘facts, humour & outrageous images to expose sexism, racism & corruption in art, politics & pop culture’.